 We will also be undertaking a detailed Environmental Impact Assessment to identify potential effects on the environment and local community as a result of the construction and operation of the Scheme.
 The assessment will also identify mitigation measures to address construction and operational impacts.

 To deliver our proposals we need to obtain powers to work outside the railway boundary through a Transport and Works Act Order (TWAO).
 We are currently in the process of preparing an application for these powers, referred to as the East Croydon to Selhurst Junction Capacity Enhancement Scheme (‘the Scheme').
-The Scheme is the subject of this consultation.

 In 2018 we held our first public consultation on the Scheme.
 The detailed feedback we received has been used to further develop our designs, and common concerns have been considered and factored into our construction programme.